ucwlabs/arduino-examples/README.md

 ## ARDUINO EXAMPLES

-The example was created for the HackTheBase IoT Hub Lab.
+The example projects for Arduino were created for the HackTheBase IoT Hub Lab.

 The [HackTheBase IoT Hub Lab](https://hackthebase.com/iot-hub-lab) is a creative space dedicated to prototyping and inventing, all sorts of microcontrollers ([Adafruit Feather](https://www.adafruit.com/feather), [Particle Boron](https://docs.particle.io/boron/),